huibosa/Programming/computer-system/csapp/ch3/assembly.md

 ```

 * The value of the program counter when performing PC-relative addressing is
-  the address of the instruction following the jump, not that of the jump
+  the address of the instruction *following the jump*, not that of the jump
   itself.
 * This convention dates back to early implementations, when the processor would
   update the program counter as its first step in executing an instruction.